-For medicinal purposes, the licorice is often consumed as herbal extract.
+For medicinal purposes, licorice is often consumed as an herbal extract.
 You can get some products from the health food stores in the market.
 It is also highly possible to find this herb as a supplement.
 It can be taken mostly as tea or extract.

 Licorice for Menopause